 Zoe was adopted on Feb.
 5, 2016.
-Our GS Elektra passed to Heaven at the age of 11 and we could imagine our live without a GS.
-We also have 3 other furry kids, 2 Great Pyrenees named Angel and Noel and Multi Breed Leo.
-The foster Mom brought Zoe directly to our house, and Zoe, after introductions to our dogs, she stayed for good.
+Our GS Elektra passed to Heaven at the age of 11 and we could not imagine our lives without a GSD.
+We also have 3 other furry kids: 2 Great Pyrenees named Angel and Noel and Multi Breed, Leo.
+The foster Mom brought Zoe directly to our house, and Zoe, after introductions to our dogs, stayed for good.

-Zoe loves immensely her 2 furry sisters and a brother, also her human Mom and Dad, and we ALL could not imagine our lives without her.
+Zoe loves immensely her 2 furry sisters and a brother, also her human mom and ad, and we ALL could not imagine our lives without her.
 We are absolutely certain that Zoe loves her life with us!
-She always sleeps in a bed as close to her human Mom as she can get, as my late GS Elektra always did.
-GS are extremely close companions to human and that makes them extraordinary dogs!!!
+She always sleeps in a bed as close to her human mom as she can get, as my late GSD, Elektra, always did.
+GSDs are extremely close companions to humans, and that makes them extraordinary dogs!!!

 Zoe is our sunshine on the rainy days!!!

 Layla is now about 2.5 years old.
 She was adopted 4/27/2014.
 I was not working due to chronic illness.
 I wanted to use my free time to do something positive for the world … give back to humanity.
 I had a beloved German Shepherd that passed away of old age about 7 years ago.
 I loved Sheeba dearly and I fell in love with the German Shepherd breed so I decided to join GSDRGA as a volunteer.
 I went to my first ever volunteer event, Purina Dog Agility Challenge at Centennial Olympic Park and there she was.
 My eyes glazed over and I started interacting with her.
 It was clear after about an hour that she was mine and I was hers.